open-guides/og-aws/README.md

 -	The idea behind 'serverless' is that users don't manage provisioning, scaling, or maintenance of the physical machines that host their application code.
 With Lambda, the machine that actually executes the user-defined function is abstracted as a ['container'](http://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html).
 When defining a Lambda function, users are able to declare the amount of memory available to the function, which directly affects the physical hardware specification of the Lambda container.
 -	Changing the amount of memory available to your Lambda functions also affects the amount of [CPU power](https://aws.amazon.com/lambda/faqs/) available to it.
 -	While AWS does not offer hard guarantees around container reuse, in general it can be expected that an unaltered Lambda function will reuse a warm (previously used) container if called shortly after another invocation.
-Users can use this as a way to optimize their funtions by smartly caching application data on initialization.
+Users can use this as a way to optimize their functions by smartly caching application data on initialization.
 -	A Lambda that hasn't been invoked in some time may not have any warm containers left.
 In this case, the Lambda system will have to load and initialize the Lambda code in a 'cold start' scenario, which can add significant latency to Lambda invocations.
 -	There are a few strategies to avoiding or mitigating cold starts, including keeping containers warm by periodic triggering and favoring lightweight runtimes such as Node as opposed to Java.
 -	Lambda is integrated with AWS CloudWatch and provides a logger at runtime that publishes CloudWatch events.